A-Qudsi/Bestfriend-Treehouse/README.md

 # Technologies

 Bestfriend Treehouse is built with Ruby on Rails and PostgreSQL on the backend and utilizes JavaScript, React and Redux for the frontend state management.
-Syling is implemented with CSS and HTML5.
+Styling is implemented with CSS and HTML5.
 Google Maps API is used to render maps on the application displaying all the spot locations.

 # Features